 The tiny thumb-sized USB flash drives we use to carry data around in our pockets are an odd mix of both fragility and resilience.
 These “thumb drives” or “jump drives” can survive perilous falls that would put any spinning disk media (such as your portable external hard drive) out of commission.
 Some can even survive taking a trip through the wash or accidentally accompanying you when you go for a swim.
 And yet in spite of their portability (and, paradoxically, in part because of their portability) these USB flash drives can easily get bent out of shape.
 Literally.
+Physical damage to a USB flash drive may cause the device to display a USB device not recognized or flash drive not recognized error.

 Do you have a broken USB flash drive and need the data on it?